ssamot/luglrl/README.md

 - LUGLPILightGBM, LightGBM agent, does approximate policy iteration
 - LUGLVLightGBM, LightGBM agent, uses V values instead of Q-values (i.e. doing one step lookaheads)

+There are two more agents, which I have not trained properly yet

+- LUGLVDL, which uses linear regression with features extracted from the leafs of a decision tree ( a well known method from kaggle winners)
+- LUGLVPM, which uses a fancy NN termed polynomial (does not need an activation, it approximates polynomial regression).
+I've rediscovered this before realising the ideas has been floating since 2020

 The agents perform better vs DQN, but this could simply be due to hyperparameter tuning.

 ## Example results